 - plan, conduct and evaluate intervention case studies;

-- apply a working knowledge of the role of psychological interventions within an Interprofessional team;
+- articulate the role of psychological interventions within an interprofessional team

-- construct and present case reports in oral and written formats;
+- construct and present case reports in oral and written formats setting;

-- apply insightful self-analysis of clinical intervention expertise.
+- conduct insightful self-analysis of clinical intervention expertise.

 Text and materials required to be purchased or accessed